-bit 1 GO/DONE: ADC Conversion Status bit(4)
+bit 1 GO/DONE: ADC Conversion Status Bit(4)

 - 1 = ADC conversion in progress.
 Setting this bit starts an ADC conversion cycle.
 This bit is automatically cleared by hardware when the ADC is done converting. - 0 = ADC conversion completed/not in progress.
-Manually clearing this bit while a conversion is in process terminates the current conversion. - Note 1: When the ANS bits are set, the channel(s) selected are automatically forced into analog mode regardless of the pin function previously defined. - 2: The ANS<1:0> bits are active regardless of the condition of ADON - 3: CHS<1:0> bits default to 11 after any Reset. - 4: If the ADON bit is clear, the GO/DONE bit cannot be set.
+Manually clearing this bit while a conversion is in process terminates the current conversion. - bit 0 ADON: ADC Enable bit - 1 = ADC module is operating - 0 = ADC module is shut-off and consumes no power - Note 1: When the ANS bits are set, the channel(s) selected are automatically forced into analog mode regardless of the pin function previously defined. - 2: The ANS<1:0> bits are active regardless of the condition of ADON. - 3: CHS<1:0> bits default to 11 after any Reset. - 4: If the ADON bit is clear, the GO/DONE bit cannot be set.